Bangkah/yourstory-community/README.md

 - 🔐 **Secure** - Token-based authentication with Laravel Sanctum
 - 📱 **Mobile-First** - Responsive design that works on all devices
 - 🚀 **Production-Ready** - Docker support, comprehensive testing, and documentation
+- 🤝 **Community-Driven** - Built to connect storytellers and readers

 ---